sushantkapare-dev/AWS_Devops_Zero_to_Hero/Terraform/Q set2.md

 Setting TF_LOG to JSON outputs logs at the TRACE level or higher, and uses a parseable JSON encoding as the formatting.

-## what comand to reconsile the actual state and desired state
+## what command to reconsile the actual state and desired state
-In Terraform, the command to reconcile the actual state of your infrastructure with the desired state defined in your configuration files is the terraform apply command.
+In Terraform, the command to reconcile the actual state of your infrastructure with the desired state defined in your configuration files is the **terraform apply** command.
 This command is used to create, update, or delete resources as needed to bring the infrastructure in line with your configuration.

 ## what is Templete file in data source in terraform
 In Terraform, the template_file data source is used to render a template file and retrieve its content as a variable that can be used within your Terraform configuration.
 This can be helpful when you need to generate dynamic configuration files or scripts as part of your infrastructure provisioning process.